metacontract/mc-mcp/.amf/knowledge/note/project.md

 - If the test run is interrupted (e.g., by Ctrl+C) or if there are any failed tests, Cursor must **not** claim that all tests passed.
 - If there is any ambiguity (e.g., partial output, missing summary, or signs of cancellation), Cursor should report the situation and ask the user for clarification, rather than assuming success.
 - This is especially important for long-running or integration tests (e.g., Qdrant, Docker-based tests) where partial output may be misleading.

+## Milestones for Reference Source Types

+- [Completed] Support for relative paths to local files/directories in the repository.
+- [Next] Support for pre-built index loading (likely from a specific configured path).
+- [Milestone 1] Support for Markdown files published on GitHub.
+- [Milestone 2] Support for arbitrary URL content.